 Unlike Hershey’s (or any confectionery brand’s) chocolate, cacao nibs are pure chocolate.
 They are simply cocoa beans, which have been fermented, roasted and then broken up into nibs.
 This means that the cacao nibs are unrefined, pure, and contain so many health benefits you can consider them a supplement.
 As cacao nibs have more health benefits than goji berries, they are definitely classed as a superfood.
 And a superfood that has the gorgeously delicious taste of cocoa.

-Cacao nibs are an incredible source of antioxidants; they are even better than even tea or berries.
+Cacao nibs are an incredible source of antioxidants; they may be even better than even tea or berries.
 Antioxidants are great as anti inflammatories, and are great at boosting your immune system, memory issues, psychological illnesses and can help improve the appearance and health of your skin.
+An Italian study showed that “antioxidants found in cocoa protect the skin from the inside by neutralizing oxidative stress, a major factor of dermal structure deterioration and premature skin aging.”
+(Source)

 Foods high in magnesium are brilliant at helping nerve function and improving muscle structures.
 Spinach is considered to be a magnesium rich food as it contains 22.4 milligrams per ounce, but cacao nibs contain 63.8 milligrams per ounce.
 Almost three times as much magnesium, and definitely over three times tastier; cacao nibs are clearly the winner.